ASHS-School/mirrorcast/README.md

 <p>This application is ideal for wireless projection, no more cables, just send your desktop or media over the network to a receiver</P>

 <p>At the moment, there is only a client for Debian/Ubuntu Operating systems.
-There is a server/receiver application for raspberry pi and Linux</p>
+There is a server/receiver application for raspberry pi</p>

 <p>Mirrorcast aims to be a low latency screen mirroring solution with high quality video and audio at 25-30fps, the later is why we will not use something like VNC.</p>